juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 The second preprocessing path was to find useful metadata fields that could be used for the data-cleaning and calibration step.
 Examples of interesting features were age, sex, slice-count, slice-distance, image-orientation, scan-time, image-size and a few others.
 The features were stored in a separate csv file for later use.

 ## Hand labeling
 The traindata of the competition only contained the final determined volumes of the left ventricle.
-There was no information on how this volume was obtained. there was the possibility of using the SunnybrookLINK dataset but the cases in that set were much more simple than the cases I encountered in the DICOM files.
+There was no information on how this volume was obtained. there was the possibility of using the [Sunnybrook](http://www.cardiacatlas.org/studies/sunnybrook-cardiac-data/) dataset but the cases in that set were much more simple than the cases I encountered in the DICOM files.
 Of course I was thinking of using a convolutional neural network (CNN) for the image segmentation.
 CNN's are great but they need a lot of traindata.
 Luckily I already had a overlay-drawing tool that I once built for an earlier project.
 I decided to label 100 patients with this tool.
 For every patient I took frame 1 (usually diastole) and frame 12 (usually systole).

 Since every patient had around 10 slices that meant that I had to label around 2000 images.
 Once I got the hang of it using my tool I was able to label around 1 patient per minute.
 During the labeling I encountered many confusing cases that I still don't know how to label.
 I scanned youtube and many papers but there were no definate answers on the internet.
 In the end I decided to at least be consistent.
 If I would be consistent then in a later stage I could brush out systematic errors during the calibration phase.
 Below are a number of situations that were encountered.